Shaping a Stabilized Video by Mitigating Unintended Changes for Concept-Augmented Video Editing: Conclusion

 \section{Conclusion}

-In this paper, we propose an improved concept-augmented video editing approach that generates diverse and stable target videos flexibly by devising abstract conceptual pairs.
-Specifically, the framework introduces a Concept-Augmented Textual Inversion (CATI), which extracts the target concept from user-customized videos.
-In practice, CATI enables plug-and-play guidance of stable diffusion for video shaping, effectively capturing target attributes for more stylized editing results.
-In addition, a Dual Prior Supervision (DPS) mechanism is designed to prevent unintended changes in non-target visual areas by crossing the attention between the sources and targets.
-Experimental results demonstrate that our method significantly improves the flexibility, consistency, and stability of text-guided video editing.
+In this paper, we present an improved concept-augmented video editing approach that flexibly produces diverse, stable target videos by leveraging abstract conceptual pairs.
+Specifically, we introduce Concept-Augmented Textual Inversion (CATI) to capture user-defined target concepts, enabling a plug-and-play, stable diffusion pipeline for more stylized editing.
+We further propose a Dual Prior Supervision (DPS) mechanism to align cross-attention between source and target prompts, preventing unintended changes in non-target regions.
+Experimental results show that our method significantly enhances flexibility, consistency, and stability in text-driven video editing.